habitat-nature/2023_HAB_CoulAgri/README.md

 **CoulAgri_adminRegion.zip** : Administrative regions within the study region.
 Contains the name and code of each administrative region.

 **CoulAgri_coulees.zip** : Delimitation of *coulées agricoles*.
 Contains unique identifier, surface area, slope, soil characteristics, and vegetation cover. *Coulées agricoles* are defined as wastelands in agriculturally zoned areas, featuring a non-linear shape, with an average slope exceeding 15% and a minimum of 0.15 ha of low vegetation.
-It's important to note that certain columns within the attribute table may contain missing values depending based on the study region.
-For example, soil properties outside of the St.-Lawrence Lowlands were not extracted.
 This dataset was also subdivided by regional municipal county.
 Data are available in the *MRC_donnees* folder.

 **CoulAgri_mrc.zip** : Regional municipal counties within the study region.
 Contains the name and code of each regional municipal county.
 Also containt the name and the code of the associated administrative region.